Imagine a great play list, the wind in your face and the freedom of the…

 Canada is home to 15 million cattle, 9 million of which live on the Prairies.

-The US buys more oil from Canada than any other country.
+One of the interesting facts about Canada is that the United States buys more oil from Canada than any other country.

-This is just a smattering of facts about Canada.
+This is just a smattering of interesting facts about Canada.
 If there are any you’d like to add please be sure to leave a comment.

 Further reading on interesting facts in Canada